 Notices of Claims of Copyright Infringement

 Notices of alleged infringement that comply with the Digital Millennium Copyright Act (“DMCA”) and other applicable intellectual property laws will be processed and investigated.
 Material found to be infringing or to be the subject of infringing activity will be removed, or access will be disabled to any reference or link to material or activity that is found to be infringing.
-If you believe your work has been copied in a way that constitutes copyright infringement, notice in compliance with provisions of the DMCA may be directed to: Amy Hanson, Piedmont Cable Services, Inc. PO Box 385, Dobson, NC 27017
+If you believe your work has been copied in a way that constitutes copyright infringement, notice in compliance with provisions of the DMCA may be directed to: Piedmont Communications, PO Box 385, Dobson, NC 27017

 You must be courteous in your use of the Internet.
 Please: